 - Increasing your fluid intake

-- Drinking hot tea, sucking on ice chips and/or gargling salt water (for sore throats)
+- Drinking hot tea, sucking on ice chips, or gargling salt water for sore throats

-- Using a humidifier, taking hot showers and keeping your head elevated (to alleviate congestion)
+- Using a humidifier, taking warm showers, and keeping your head elevated to alleviate congestion

-Schedule a same-day or next-day appointment with a primary care provider today.
+Schedule a same-day or next-day appointment with Dr. Makar or another Duly primary care provider today.

 Health Topics: